syncfusion-content/ej2-react-docs/ej2-react/grid/tool-bar/tool-bar-items.md

 By default, Custom toolbar items are in the Left position.
 You can change the position by using the [align](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel) property.
 In the following sample, we have applied the Right position for the Collapse All toolbar item, Left for the Expand All toolbar item, and Center for the Search toolbar item.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/toolbar-cs4/app/index.jsx %}
+{% include code-snippet/grid/toolbar-cs4/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/toolbar-cs4/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/toolbar-cs4/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/toolbar-cs4/app/index.tsx %}
+{% include code-snippet/grid/toolbar-cs4/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}